SilvioWeging/kASA/README.md

 * `-f (--acc2tax) <folder or file>`: As mentioned, either the folder containing the translation tables from accession number to taxid or a specific file.
 Can be gzipped.
 * `-y (--taxonomy)` <folder>: This folder should contain the `nodes.dmp` and the `names.dmp` files.
 * `-c (--content) <file>`: Here, this parameter specifies where the content file should be written to.
+##### Optional paramameters
+* `--taxidasstr`: Taxonomic IDs are treated as strings and not integers.
+A fifth column will be added to the content file indicating the integer associated with this taxid.
 ##### Example call
 ```
 <path to kASA>/kASA generateCF -i <fastaFile(s)> -c <content file> -f <accToTaxFile(s)> -y <folder with nodes.dmp and names.dmp> -u <taxonomic level, e.g. species> (-v )